-Although the Cambodia was referred as a single kingdom in the Chinese texts, according to experts, it was a actually a collection of small kingdoms – more like the Greek city-sates- who fought among themselves.
+Although Cambodia was referred to as a single kingdom in the Chinese texts, according to experts, it was an actually a collection of small kingdoms – more like the Greek city-states- who fought among themselves.
 There was no centralized power structure that controlled the kingdoms.
 The rise of the Khmer Empire changed all that.

 In the late eighth century, King Jayavarman II was ruling the kingdom known as Kambuja with its capital Indrapura situated in the Mekhong Delta.
-He swore allegiance to King Samaratungga of the Shylendra dynasty in present day Java.
+He swore allegiance to King Samaratungga of the Shylendra dynasty in the present-day Java.
 It is worth pointing out that King Samaratungga was known for initiating the building of Borobudur situated near present-day Yogyakarta in Indonesia.

-It is believed that King Jayavarman II spent his early years in Java with the Shylendras, who were Buddhists, and got first hand experience of their governance and learn’t about their religion and culture.
+It is believed that King Jayavarman II spent his early years in Java with the Shylendras, who were Buddhists, and got the first-hand experience of their governance and learned about their religion and culture.

 Once he came back, he used skills that he learned in Java to create his own kingdom.
 He believed in his own greatness and eventually revolted against Shylendras and succeeded.
 In a grand ceremony at the Kulen mountains (Mahendraparvata) in 802 CE, King Jayavarman II proclaimed independence from the Shylendras, the rulers from the island of Java, and at the same time declared himself a Chakravarty (King of Kings or Emperor) of Khmer Empire.